Chandrasekhar1442/library_management/README.md

 - Handle **complex queries** and operations within the system.
 - Gain experience in implementing a **user-friendly interface** for library staff and members.

-## Requirements

-To run this project, you will need:

-- A **programming language** (such as Python, Java, or C++) that supports data structures and algorithms.
-- A **database** (e.g., MySQL, SQLite, MongoDB) to store book and member data.
-- A **front-end interface** for the library users (this could be a command-line interface or a web-based application).

-## Project Structure

-- `src/`: Contains the source code for managing library operations, including book and member management.
-- `db/`: Contains the database schemas or sample data (e.g., SQL or NoSQL schemas).
-- `ui/`: Contains the user interface files (could be HTML for a web app or CLI scripts for terminal-based interaction).
-- `tests/`: Contains test cases to validate system functionality.

 ## Core Concepts

 ### Data Structures